Asoke26/CE-vs-no-CE/README.md

 max_parallel_workers_per_gather = 0-5 (default 2)
 max_parallel_workers = 0-5 (default 8)
 ```
-Last two variables only during thread experiements, for other experiments we kept values to default.
-Modified version of .conf file can be found in `scripts` folder.
+The last two variables were only adjusted during thread experiments.
+For other experiments, we kept the default values.
+The modified version of the `postgresql.conf` file can be found [here](https://github.com/Asoke26/CE-vs-no-CE/blob/main/scripts/postgresql.conf).